devops-kd/ghpr-leaderboard-report/README.md

         }
     }
     ```
-1. you can further parameterize the commandline argumments, to execute on demand.
+1. you can further parameterize the command-line arguments, to execute on demand.

 ### Step 2: Set Up Credentials
 1. Go to Jenkins and navigate to `Manage Jenkins` > `Manage Credentials`.